 CE Declaration of Conformity

-Since November 22th, 2016, our MBDAA for Lung Neoplasia Dx test has the CE Declaration of Conformity that certifies it has been assessed to meet high safety, health, and environmental protection requirements.
+Since November 22th, 2016 (when version 1.0 was released), OncoLUNG test has the CE Declaration of Conformity that certifies it has been assessed to meet high safety, health, and environmental protection requirements.

-This declaration also certifies that our MBDAA for Lung Neoplasia Dx test can be sold throughout the European Economic Area (EEA) without restrictions.
+This declaration also certifies that OncoLUNG test can be sold throughout the European Economic Area (EEA) without restrictions.

 Besides, there are two main benefits CE marking brings to businesses and consumers within the EEA: